Dmitri Volkogonov: Advisor to Yeltsin and 1990s stances

+On October 2, 1992, the presidential order appointing him Advisor to the President of Russia on Defense Issues was declared invalid.

+From June 3, 1993, he served as Representative of the President of the Russian Federation for participation in the Constitutional Assembly.

 When notice of Volkogonov's research became known in the West, inquiries came to him from Alger Hiss and his lawyer in the United States.
 In 1948, Hiss had been accused of being a spy for the Soviet Union.
 When Hiss's lawyer contacted Volkogonov to check the KGB archives for record of Hiss as a spy, The New York Times reported: "Not a single document, and a great amount of materials has been studied, substantiates the allegation that Mr. A. Hiss collaborated with the intelligence services of the Soviet Union," the official, Gen. Dmitry A. Volkogonov, chairman of the Russian Government's military intelligence archives, declared.
 He called the espionage accusations against Mr. Hiss "completely groundless."

 Later Volkogonov took issue with what amounted to exoneration of Hiss.
-In a New York Times article entitled "Russian General Retreats on Hiss," Volkogonov clarified: I was not properly understood...
+In a New York Times article entitled "Russian General Retreats on Hiss," Volkogonov clarified: "I was not properly understood...
 The Ministry of Defense also has an intelligence service, which is totally different, and many documents have been destroyed.
 I only looked through what the K.G.B. had.
 All I said was that I saw no evidence."

 Responding to Volkogonov's last remarks, Hiss himself stated: "If he and his associates haven't examined all the files, I hope they will examine the others, and they will show the same thing."

 Volkogonov co-chaired a U.S.-Russia Joint Commission on Prisoners of War, "and continued, always, to write."
 Volkogonov fell out of favor with Yeltsin in 1994, after opposing the use of force to solve ethnic disputes within areas of the former Soviet Union.
 Specifically, Volkogonov felt that Yeltsin was taking "the advice of wrong-headed counselors" in deciding to invade Chechnya.